Key insights

 Companies that store, process, or transmit credit/debit card data are subject to the Payment Card Industry Data Security Standard (PCI-DSS).
 A data breach involving an organization’s card data can lead to fines or penalties.

-Retailers that outsource payment processing and use PCI-approved point-to-point encryption (P2P2) payment terminals are still responsible for their PCI compliance and have requirements they need to meet.
+Retailers outsourcing payment processing and using PCI-approved point-to-point encryption (P2P) payment terminals are still responsible for their PCI compliance and have requirements they need to meet.

 Compliance is an ongoing process, but you can start by conducting a thorough assessment of your current systems and processes to help identify any gaps between existing practices and PCI-DSS standards.